Victor Christ-Janer

+Biography

 Victor Christ-Janer was born in Elysian, Minnesota on March 27, 1915 and raised in nearby Waterville.
 Christ-Janer trained in liberal arts, sculpting, painting, and architecture at St. Olaf College from 1933 to 1935.
 From 1937 to 1939, he served along with his friend, Adolf Dehn (water colorist, lithographer) as director of a summer art school at Stephens College.
 From 1941 to 1942, he was the chief graphic designer for Nelson Rockefeller's Office of the Coordinator of Inter-American Affairs.
 He continued his education at Yale University, where he received his Bachelor of Fine Arts with honors in 1940.
 His studies were interrupted when he served in World War II.
 Christ-Janer was a pacifist who applied for and secured a conscientious objector status after being drafted in November 1941.
 In December 1942, he was inducted into the United States Army as a volunteer in a non-combatant position where he served in the European theater as a camouflage artist and also in intelligence for the Army’s Department of Engineers and Military Intelligence.
 He was honorably discharged as a Corporal in 1946.
 His wartime experiences made a deep and lasting impression on him and the theme of non-violence followed him throughout his life.
 Never shy of making bold statements, he kept a dozen or so wartime photos in his desk at his architectural firm.
 He had obtained photos of a German concentration camp right after it had been liberated by the Allies.
 Shocking as they were, he referred to them often as teaching examples of the horrors of war, of the Holocaust, and to underscore the veracity of his strong philosophical and ethical beliefs.
 In this regard, he swore off buying German cars and anecdotally, he was said to have gently chided his accountant into selling his Mercedes.
 After the war, Christ-Janer returned to Yale University where he received his Bachelor of Architecture in 1947.
 He was employed as an associate of Nemeny and Geller from 1946 to 1948.
 He was by employed by Nelson Rockefeller as a designer for the International Basic Economy Corporation (IBEC), from 1948 to 1949.